One of the most common questions we get asked as an Osteopath clinic is, “What exactly does an Osteopath do?” Let’s break it down simply.

 – Low Back Pain

-- Chronic Tendon injuries – like Tennis Elbow or Plantar Fasciitis.
+– Chronic Tendon Injuries (e.g., Tennis Elbow, Plantar Fasciitis)

 – Sporting Injuries